 Methodology

 RealityCheck Malta is an AI-operated information product.
-All ratings, summaries and reasoning on this site are generated by automated AI systems — not by human journalists, courts, regulators or political actors.
+Every pledge feasibility rating on this site is generated by automated AI systems — not by human journalists, courts, regulators or political actors.
 This page explains exactly how that works.

 AI-operated, by design

-Every claim on this site is selected, evaluated, rated and described by an automated AI pipeline.
+Every pledge on this site is collected, evaluated, rated and described by an automated AI pipeline.
 There is no human editor reviewing each verdict before publication.
-We chose this model for transparency, scale and consistency — the same evidence rules are applied to every claim regardless of speaker.
+We chose this model for transparency, scale and consistency — the same evidence rules are applied to every pledge regardless of party.

 AI systems can make mistakes.
 They can misread a statistic, miss context or over-weight a secondary source.
-That is why every rating is published with the full list of sources the AI relied on — so any reader can audit the reasoning and challenge it via the corrections page.
+That is why every rating is published with the source the pledge was drawn from — so any reader can audit the reasoning and challenge it via the corrections page.

-The AI reviews specific, verifiable factual claims made publicly — for example in speeches, press releases, parliamentary statements, recorded interviews and official social channels.
-Eligible claims are those a reader could in principle check against documented evidence.
+The AI rates specific, concrete pledges made publicly by political parties or their leaders — for example in manifestos, conference speeches, press releases, parliamentary statements and official party channels.
+Eligible pledges are those specific enough to be tested against fiscal, legal and delivery evidence.

 What we do not rate